 (iv).
 Communication of Deterrence Capability to the enemy.

-3. If a country invades India by nuclear missile, its retaliation will be this much massive and terrible that the enemy experience an unacceptable damage and would not be able to recover easily.
+3. If a country invades India by a nuclear missile, its retaliation will be this much massive and terrible that the enemy experiences an unacceptable damage and would not be able to recover easily.

-5. Nuclear weapons will not be used against non-nuclear state.
+5. Nuclear weapons will not be used against non-nuclear states.
 It means India believes in the theory of "Tit for tat."

 6. If there is any chemical or biological attack against India or Indian security forces, then India will keep the option of nuclear attack open in its response.

-7. A continuance of strict controls on export of nuclear and missile related materials and technologies, participation in the fissile material Cutoff Treaty negotiations and continued observance of the moratorium on nuclear tests.
+7. A continuance of strict controls on the export of nuclear and missile-related materials and technologies, participation in the fissile material Cutoff Treaty negotiations, and continued observance of the moratorium on nuclear tests.